fsschneider/DeepOBS/README.md

 next months.
 In the meantime, PyTorch users can still use parts of DeepOBS such as the data preprocessing scripts or the visualization features.

+**If you find any bugs in DeepOBS, or find it hard to use, please let us know.
+We are always interested in feedback and ways to improve DeepOBS.**

 ## Installation